FortunesFavor/Dagger/Olivia2.rst

 **Gear Aspect**

-    Glaive of the North
+    Astral Silver Glaive

 **Help Aspect**

-    Only my master
+    Sisters of the Light of Luna

 **Inferior Skill Aspect**

-    "Its... too...big...master!"
-(Lift/Carry/Haul)
+    Strong of will but not of body (Lift/Carry/Haul)

 :Body:
-    5
+    2

-    :Lift/Carry/Haul: 5
+    :Lift/Carry/Haul: 3

 :Reflexes:
     5

+    :Melee: 5
     :Flight Manuvers: 7

 :Wits: